-- 6.0.1 The Board is expected to adopt the Financial System Stability Committee (FSSC) Cyber Resilience Principles, which highlights Cyber Risk-Aware Culture as a key focus area for financial institutions.
-(See Appendix 2: Cyber Resilience Principles, Principle 1) Applying the 10 Cyber Resilience Principles is expected to: - enhance board oversight of cyber risks to assure a cyber-resilient financial institution. - strengthen cybersecurity preparedness to withstand cyber threats and recover quickly from cyber incidents, thereby safeguarding financial system stability. - foster collaboration across the financial sector with public and private stakeholders to ensure that each regulated entity supports the overall resilience of the interconnected whole. - 6.0.2 The Board must ensure it holds Senior Management for promoting a cyber risk aware culture enterprise-wide, and hold them accountable for enforcing appropriate penalties for behaviours that are contrary to the corporate culture and values of the FI.
+- 6.0.1 The Board is expected to adopt the Financial System Stability Committee (FSSC) Cyber Resilience Principles.
+Applying the 10 Cyber Resilience Principles at all levels of the organisation is expected to: - enhance board oversight of cyber risks to assure a cyber-resilient financial institution. - strengthen cybersecurity preparedness to withstand cyber threats and recover quickly from cyber incidents, thereby safeguarding financial system stability. - foster collaboration across the financial sector with public and private stakeholders to ensure that each regulated entity supports the overall resilience of the interconnected whole. - 6.0.2 The Board must ensure it holds senior management accountable for promoting a cyber risk aware culture enterprise-wide, and hold them accountable for enforcing appropriate penalties for behaviours that are contrary to the corporate culture and values of the FI.